 Instructions

-- If your pastry dough is frozen, take it out of the freezer and leave at room temp while you make the filling.
+- If your dough is frozen, thaw it at room temp while you make the filling; it takes ~40 minutes.

-- Heat 2 tablespoons oil in a large heavy-bottomed saucepan or Dutch oven over medium-low heat.
-Add all the ingredients from the onion through black pepper.
-Cook until the vegetables have softened and the onion is translucent, 8 to 10 minutes.
+- Meanwhile, heat the remaining tablespoon of oil in a large heavy-bottomed pot or Dutch oven over medium heat.
+Add all the ingredients from the onion through the thyme, as well as the remaining 1/4 teaspoon salt and lots of pepper.
+Cook until the vegetables are soft and the onion is translucent, about 12 minutes.

-- Stir the cauliflower and 1 cup peas into the sauce, then transfer to a 9×13” casserole dish.
+- Turn the heat off.
+Stir in the roasted vegetables and 1 cup peas.
+Transfer to a 9×13” casserole dish.

-- When the dough has thawed, roll it out so it is large enough to cover the top of the pie (see tips below).
-Transfer the dough onto the pie and fold the edges over if needed.
-Cut about 8 X’s into the dough at evenly-spaced intervals to let steam escape during baking.
+- When the dough has thawed, roll it out a bit so it’s large enough to cover the top of the pie (see tips below).
+Transfer the dough onto the pie* and fold the edges over if needed.
+Cut 8 X’s into the dough at evenly-spaced intervals to let steam escape during baking.

-- Immediately place the pie in the oven.
-Bake until golden brown, about 30 minutes.
+- Bake until golden, about 25 minutes.
 Let stand for 10 minutes before serving.

 Notes